GaganReddyy123/Airline_Management_system/README.md

-Of course.
-Here is a template with information you can add to the README file for your Airline Management System project.
-You can copy, paste, and customize it with your project's specific details.

 ✈️ Airline Management System
 A brief one-sentence description of your project.
 For example: "A comprehensive system to manage flight schedules, bookings, and passenger information for an airline."